leukaemiamedtech/ALL-IDB-Classifiers/Python/Tensorflow/2-0/Classification/ALL-Papers/README.md

 > "The Max-Pooling layer 25x25 has Filter size is 2 and stride is 2.
 The fully connected layer has 2
 > neural.
 Finally, we use the Softmax layer for the classification. "

-In this paper the authors did not use data augmentation to increase the training and testing data, however, in paper 2 the authors state that they had poor results using the model from paper 1 with augmented data.
-In my evaluation I use the dataset split proposed in paper 1, and the augmented dataset from paper 2 and compare results.
+In this paper the authors used the ALL-IDB1 dataset, and did not use data augmentation to increase the training and testing data.
+However, in paper 2 the authors state that they had poor results using the model from paper 1 with augmented data.
+In my evaluation I use the dataset split proposed in paper 1, and the augmented dataset from paper 2, along with a custom network.

+You can find the results and more info about the basic (Non augmented/modified) paper 1 evaluation [here](https://github.com/LeukemiaResearchFoundation/ALL-IDB-Classifiers/blob/master/Python/Tensorflow/2-0/Classification/ALL-Papers/Evaluations/Paper-1.md "here").

+&nbsp;

 # Contributing